ably/ably-asset-tracking-android/README.md

 The Asset Publishing SDK is used to get the location of the assets that need to be tracked.

-Here is an example of how Asset Publishing SDK can be used:
+Here is an example of how the Asset Publishing SDK can be used:

 ```kotlin
 // Initialise the Publisher